 Part of making your website scannable is trimming down the fluff and replacing it with valuable content.
 Consumers are no longer interested in every detail of your business but want to know how you can help them.

-- Create a simple and easy navigation (check out #9 on this list for an easy-to-follow formula for your website navigation)
+- Create simple and easy navigation (check out #9 on this list for an easy-to-follow formula for your website navigation).

 - Use keywords throughout your copy and in headings